andrelfmp3/andrelfmp3/README.md

 👨🏻‍💻 Computer Science Student at the Federal Institute of São Paulo.

-🔵 Enthusiast Digital Forensics and Incident Response (DFIR), and Python development.
+🕵🏻 Enthusiast Digital Forensics and Incident Response (DFIR), and Python development.

-🕵🏻 Obsessed with understanding and subverting how things work.

 🎧 Passionate about exact sciences, physical activity, music and DC comics.